benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 There are other communication channels between components, but it should all be on localhost, which means we only need to protect against already logged-on users.
 Conveniently, there are very few reasons a non-admin user should be logged into a master node.

 Nevertheless, for defense in depth reasons it is good to secure the communication between master node components too.
-Completely locking this down hasn't been too well supported until recently, but now it is possible to entirely disable insecure communications on the api server (see [issue #13598](https://github.com/kubernetes/kubernetes/issues/13598)).
+Completely locking this down hasn't been too well supported until recently, but now it is possible to entirely disable insecure communications on the API server (see [issue #13598](https://github.com/kubernetes/kubernetes/issues/13598)).

 On the worker nodes, the docker daemon is the main point to be protected, as it is able to start privileged containers as root.
 By extention, the kubelet also requires the same protections against local unprivileged users.
 This is especially important as processes in containers should run as unprivileged users in the host namespace.
 Therefore, despite the various limitations that are placed on containers, there is always the possibility of container break out that needs to be considered.